TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-09-14-how-to-apply-coding-standard-on-php-snippets-in-markdown-files.md

 ---
 id: 278
-title: "How to Apply Coding&nbsp;Standard on PHP&nbsp;Snippets in Markdown&nbsp;Files?"
+title: "How to Apply Coding Standard on PHP Snippets in Markdown Files?"
 perex: |
     Have you been asking this question since the inventions of coding standards?
 Do you write `README.md`?
     If you maintain an open-source project, you do.